sciactive/pnotify/README.md

   target: document.body,
   data: {
     text: "I'm an alert.",
-    type: "notice"
+    type: 'notice'
   }
 });
 ```

 # Options

+PNotify options and default values.

 * `title: false` - The notice's title.
 * `titleTrusted: false` - Whether to trust the title or escape its contents.
 (Not allow HTML.)
 * `text: false` - The notice's text.
 * `textTrusted: false` - Whether to trust the text or escape its contents.
 (Not allow HTML.)
-* `styling: "brighttheme"` - What styling classes to use.
-(Can be "brighttheme", "bootstrap3", "bootstrap4", or a styling object.
+* `styling: 'brighttheme'` - What styling classes to use.
+(Can be 'brighttheme', 'bootstrap3', 'bootstrap4', or a styling object.
 See the source in PNotifyStyleMaterial.html for the properties in a style object.)
-* `icons: "brighttheme"` - What icons classes to use (Can be "brighttheme", "bootstrap3", "fontawesome4", "fontawesome5", or an icon object.
+* `icons: 'brighttheme'` - What icons classes to use (Can be 'brighttheme', 'bootstrap3', 'fontawesome4', 'fontawesome5', or an icon object.
 See the source in PNotifyStyleMaterial.html for the properties in an icon object.)
-* `addClass: ""` - Additional classes to be added to the notice.
+* `addClass: ''` - Additional classes to be added to the notice.
 (For custom styling.)
-* `cornerClass: ""` - Class to be added to the notice for corner styling.
+* `cornerClass: ''` - Class to be added to the notice for corner styling.
 * `autoDisplay: true` - Display the notice when it is created.
 Turn this off to add notifications to the history without displaying them.
-* `width: "360px"` - Width of the notice.
+* `width: '360px'` - Width of the notice.
-* `minHeight: "16px"` - Minimum height of the notice.
+* `minHeight: '16px'` - Minimum height of the notice.
 It will expand to fit content.
-* `type: "notice"` - Type of the notice. "notice", "info", "success", or "error".
+* `type: 'notice'` - Type of the notice. 'notice', 'info', 'success', or 'error'.
 * `icon: true` - Set icon to true to use the default icon for the selected style/type, false for no icon, or a string for your own icon class.
-* `animation: "fade"` - The animation to use when displaying and hiding the notice. "none" and "fade" are supported through CSS.
+* `animation: 'fade'` - The animation to use when displaying and hiding the notice. 'none' and 'fade' are supported through CSS.
 Others are supported through the Animate module and Animate.css.
-* `animateSpeed: "normal"` - Speed at which the notice animates in and out. "slow", "normal", or "fast".
+* `animateSpeed: 'normal'` - Speed at which the notice animates in and out. 'slow', 'normal', or 'fast'.
 Respectively, 400ms, 250ms, 100ms.
 * `shadow: true` - Display a drop shadow.
 * `hide: true` - After a delay, close the notice.
 * `delay: 8000` - Delay in milliseconds before the notice is closed.